Programs > Brochure

 A cosmopolitan city since at least the seventeenth century, today it is truly multicultural, with over a third of its population originating from overseas.
 The last hundred years has seen the arrival of thousands from the Caribbean, the Indian subcontinent, the Mediterranean, the Far East, and Eastern Europe, all of whom play an integral part in defining a metropolis that is unmatched in its sheer diversity.

 The history of Britain lives on in the city, and visitors can see it in such famous sites as St. Paul’s Cathedral and the Tower of London.
-But by living in the city for several weeks, we also experience it by walking through gardens that used to be royal hunting grounds, exploring Victorian cemeteries, or having a pint in an Eighteenth-Century pub.
+But by living in the city for several weeks, we also experience it by walking through gardens that used to be royal hunting grounds, standing with the groundlings in Shakespeare’s Globe Theater or having a pint in an Eighteenth-Century pub.
 There are incomparable museums to show us England’s and the world’s history and art, but there is also a living city that is producing art – that is art – every minute of the day.
 Where else could one tour the Tate Modern, walk along the Thames and hear the buskers and watch sand sculptors, and end at Shakespeare’s Globe to see some of the greatest living stage actors make four-hundred-year-old plays imminently relevant?

 As a student in this program, you’ll have the opportunity to get to know not just London’s famous sites, but the city itself.
 You will be able to find your own London – the one that speaks your language in more than the obvious way.
 We promise, you’ll never be bored.